 Foundation Trust members have elected a Council of Governors.
-The Council is made up of 17 public governors (three in North of Tyne, five in South of Tyne, two in Durham and four in Teesside), one staff governors, plus two appointed governors.
+The Council is made up of 19 public governors (six in North of Tyne, five in South of Tyne, three in Durham and five in Teesside), three staff governors, plus two appointed governors.

 Meet our governors: